football player Thiago alcantara snapshot_rating

 Rating Package

-• Overall Rating: used for fast screening and ranking within the same role group.
+• Overall Rating: used for rapid screening and ranking within the same role group.

 • Sub-dimension ratings: Attack / Creation / Defense / Universal (GK includes GK Save).